ayoubelouardi/soufyane-mokrim/soufyane-mokrim.md

     - First paragraph
     - adding mozart
     - making the decription shorter
-    - making movement in the headers (change : Casablanca with Graphic designer)
+    - making movement in the titles (change : Casablanca with Graphic designer)
 - Services
     - changing the copy in the 'offered services'
     - changing the copy of the 3 gigs